 - Dough:

 - Combine all ingredients in a bowl: flour, oil egg and salt.
+Stir or knead.

-- Let the dough rest.
+- Let the dough rest and follow recipe below.

 - Filling: